jerryz920/SAFE-latte/safe-apps/impact/mvp.md

 ## Running the MVP scenario

 For ease of use, this variant of the scenario runs with a single SAFE trust script that combines the actions of all four actors (principals).
-We describe a more realistic variant below (future).
+We describe a more realistic **split** variant below that separates the principals so their only interaction is through the shared K/V store, and some static initializer inputs.

 To run it you need a local SAFE install with a slang-shell issuing REST calls to a safe-server.
 The safe-server is a client of a shared KV store (Riak) and is pointed at a local keypair directory with four keypairs.